quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 ### Prerequisites

- - A Quix account.
+* A Quix account.
 You can sign up for a free account from the Quix [website](https://quix.io/product/){target=_blank}.
+* It is assumed you have created a Quix project and environment in which to contain your application.
+Alternatively, you can use a legacy workspace, but this is not recommended.
- - MathWorks licenses for MATLAB, MATLAB Compiler and the MATLAB Compiler SDK.
+* MathWorks licenses for MATLAB, MATLAB Compiler and the MATLAB Compiler SDK.

 This tutorial uses MATLAB R2023a.
 Please refer to the [Working with different MATLAB versions](#working-with-different-matlab-versions) section for information on how to use a different version of MATLAB.